vibrationtoolbox/vibration_toolbox/docs/Installing_Python.rst

 In order to be able to use the Vibration Toolbox you need a working scientific python installation.

-The easiest path to this is to install Python via `Anaconda`_. **You must install** Python 3.5 or later for the Vibration Toolbox to work. **Do note install Python 2.7.**  The Vibration Toolbox requires a Python 3.5 or later.
+The easiest path to this is to install Python via `Anaconda`_. **You must install** Python 3.5 or later for the Vibration Toolbox to work. **Do not install Python 2.7.**  The Vibration Toolbox requires a Python 3.5 or later.

 This proceeds as a normal install on your platform (Mac, Windows, Linux...).